 However, if you have checked and visited some websites recently, you might have seen some designs that are very familiar.
 Some of these were labelled “bad” for your webpage, but surprisingly some sites used them again.
 While it is a fact that there are many new web design trends on the Internet today, yet the return of these so-called bad design trends is really frustrating.
 It seems that website designers have not learned something from the past.

 Here are the list of bad and will always be bad website trends that are making a comeback today.

 - Loading Screens.
 You only have a few seconds to get the attention of your visitors.
 If your site’s homepage is loading slowly, expect that users will click the back button.

 - Animations.
+Living proof of how the tendency for some web designs can go overboard.
 Many designers believe that any form of animation design on websites are distractions for users and it’s really true.
 Users attested to that by saying “Website animations annoyed us!”
 Yet, despite all this information, there are still several websites today that again incorporate animations on their site!

 If it cannot be avoided, just put animation effects on your page to give a visual story of your site’s content, but use it with caution.

 Important Reminder: Do not populate your website with too much animation, your type of audience might not like it.